 Quality Heat Pumps in Mississauga

-In recent years, many homeowners have made the switch to heat pumps in Mississauga.
+Many homeowners have made the switch to electric heat pumps in Mississauga.
 However, if you are still deciding, this page should provide answers to help you make your own informed decisions about investing in the right heat pump for your home in Mississauga.

 Why Should I Get a Heat Pump?

 Heat pumps are more efficient than furnaces and air conditioners and can be used in all types of climates.
 Heat pumps transform heat from a cool space to a warm space, thus cooling the cool space and warming the warm space.
 During the heating season, heat pumps transport heat from the cool outdoors into your house.
 In the summer, heat pumps move heat from your house to the outdoors.
 Heat pumps transfer heat rather than generating it, so they are effective at keeping your home comfortable.

 Heat Pumps Mississauga: How do heat pumps work?